-Over the next ten months, following the bishop’s approval of Anneliese’s exorcism, Alt and Renz conducted 67 exorcisms, lasting up to four hours, on the young woman.
-Through these sessions, Anneliese revealed that she believed she was possessed by six demons: Lucifer, Cain, Judas Iscariot, Adolf Hitler, Nero, and Fleischmann (a disgraced priest).
+Over the next ten months, following the bishop’s approval of Anneliese Michel’s exorcism, Alt and Renz conducted 67 exorcisms, lasting up to four hours, on the young woman.
+Through these sessions, Michel revealed that she believed she was possessed by six demons: Lucifer, Cain, Judas Iscariot, Adolf Hitler, Nero, and Fleischmann (a disgraced priest).

 The demons argued with each other, with Hitler saying, “People are stupid as pigs.
 They think it’s all over after death.
 It goes on” and Judas saying Hitler was nothing but a “big mouth” who had “no real say” in Hell.

-Throughout these sessions, Anneliese would frequently talk about “dying to atone for the wayward youth of the day and the apostate priests of the modern church.”
+Throughout these sessions, Anneliese Michel would frequently talk about “dying to atone for the wayward youth of the day and the apostate priests of the modern church.”

 She broke the bones and ripped the tendons in her knees from continually kneeling in prayer.

-Over these 10 months, Anneliese was frequently restrained so the priests could conduct exorcism rites.
+Over these 10 months, Michel was frequently restrained so the priests could conduct exorcism rites.
 She slowly stopped eating, and she eventually died of malnutrition and dehydration on July 1st, 1976.

-After her death, Anneliese’s story became a national sensation in Germany after her parents and the two priests who conducted the exorcism were charged with negligent homicide.
+After her death, Anneliese Michel’s story became a national sensation in Germany after her parents and the two priests who conducted the exorcism were charged with negligent homicide.
 They came before the court and even used a recording of the exorcism to try to justify their actions.

 The two priests were found guilty of manslaughter resulting from negligence and were sentenced to six months in jail (which was later suspended) and three years of probation.
 The parents were exempted from any punishment as they had “suffered enough,” a criteria for sentencing in German law.